 Sophia Tsaggaridou, Andreas Shieittanis,

-The second series of students’ workshops on short documentary film production with the participation of 160 students and 13 teachers from High Schools and Lyceums belonging to the Cyprus UNESCO Associated Schools Network, became reality due to the support of the following organisations.
+The third series of students’ workshops on short documentary film production with the participation of 240 students and 24 teachers from High Schools and Lyceums, became reality due to the support of the following organizations.